Skip to main content Skip to navigation

 Our reading groups

-In addition to our once-termly research seminars (see Events page), we are pleased to offer a Reading/Discussion Group for postgraduate students and early career fellows who use (or wish to start using) oral history in their research.
+We are pleased to offer a Reading/Discussion Group for postgraduate students and early career fellows who use (or wish to start using) oral history in their research.

-We usually run two sessions per term: one joint session with Warwick's partner university, Monash, and one session with just the Warwick-based people.
+We run up to two sessions per term: one joint session with Warwick's partner university, Monash, and one session with just the Warwick-based people.
 The sessions are friendly and informal in tone.
 They revolve around pre-set readings, a particular member's work-in-progress (conference papers, articles, chapters), general issues to do with experiences of using oral history, etc. The topics for discussion are chosen by the group members and reflect their diversity of interests and experiences.

 Forthcoming Session: TBA